-We've interviewed the BA (Hons) Performance course leader and senior lecturer to find out what they're looking for from an applicant in an audition.
+We've interviewed our BA (Hons) Acting and Performance and BA (Hons) Musical Theatre course leader and senior lecturer to find out what they're looking for from an applicant in an audition.

 A good portfolio should demonstrate both your personality and your creative talent.
 The whole creative process is therefore important, showing the thought process from initial idea through to completion – even unfinished work says something and can be just as useful as a finished piece.

 It’s essential that you tailor your portfolio to the course you’re applying for.
 The course tutors will have a limited amount of time to go through each portfolio, so make it interesting and relevant.